- Academic English Studies (ESL)

 - World Languages

 Honors in the Department of International Affairs is awarded on the basis of the senior thesis.
 Students meeting the College requirements – at least a 3.5 GPA in the major and at least a 3.5 GPA overall at the time of graduation – are invited to have their senior thesis be considered for honors.

-No later than Tuesday, March 1st (by noon) those students will provide a hard copy of their thesis proposal to Professor Mandel if he is their second reader, or an electronic copy to Professor Bennett or Professor Smith-Cannoy if they are their second reader.
-Department faculty will send feedback directly to the student via email and copied to the thesis instructor.
-Honors candidates have until April 3rd to make a final decision and inform their thesis advisor about whether they are going up for honors.
+After the thesis proposal has been approved, those students will provide a hard copy of their thesis proposal to Professor Lascurettes, Professor Mandel, or Professor Vinson, whomever is their second reader, or an electronic copy to Professor Bennett or Professor Smith-Cannoy if they are their second reader within one week.
+Department faculty will send feedback directly to the student via email and copied to the thesis instructor within a week of receiving the proposal.
+Honors candidates have until April 9th to make a final decision and inform their thesis advisor about whether they are going up for honors.